jbossdemocentral/bpms-customer-evaluation-demo/README.md

 to pull in the kjar dependency, then examine the unit tests to discover how an application can interact with a knowledge project (rules, processes, and model).

 Released versions
 -----------------

 See the tagged releases for the following versions of the product:

+- v0.5 with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.Beta, mock data populated in Process and Task dashboard, and migrated JBDS project from BRMS 5.3.

 - v0.4 with JBoss EAP 6.1.1, JBoss BPM Suite 6.0.0.Beta, migrated JBDS project from BRMS 5.3.